List of The Land Before Time characters: Tricia

 Tricia, voiced by Nika Futterman (XII) and Meghan Strange (TV series), is Topsy and Tria's daughter and Cera's half-sister.
 Tricia is introduced in The Land Before Time XII: The Great Day of the Flyers.

 Recurring characters

 Ali

-Ali, voiced by Juliana Hansen (IV) and Nika Futterman (TV series), is a young female pink (IV) & purple (TV series) Apatosaurus, who first appeared in The Land Before Time IV: Journey Through the Mists.
+Ali, voiced by Juliana Hansen (IV) and Nika Futterman (TV series), is a young female pink (IV) and purple (TV series) Apatosaurus, who first appeared in The Land Before Time IV: Journey Through the Mists.
 She quickly befriends Littlefoot, but is wary of the other main characters since they are not Longnecks.
 However, she befriends them after they all cooperate against common danger.
 She is their guide through the 'Land of Mists' through which her family formerly traveled.
 Ali appears again in the TV episode "The Brave Longneck Scheme".

 Old One

 Old One, voiced by Carol Bruce (IV) and Jessica Walter (TV series), is an old female Apatosaurus who is the matriarch of the tribe of migrating longnecks, which includes Ali, who first appeared in The Land Before Time IV: Journey Through the Mists.
 She is old and wise and bears a prominent scar (or perhaps just advanced age creases) on the left side of her face.
 Her long life of constant migration has given her much life experience, allowing her to speak on topics that others find hard to believe.
 Old One appears again in the TV episode "The Brave Longneck Scheme".